 Your New Year Email Marketing Game Plan

-The below graph shows that companies start sending New Year’s-themed campaigns during the first week of November.
-While this may seem really early, it’s the perfect timing for some industries (think travel, for example).
-How early you should start talking about the New Year depends on your audience and the products you’re promoting.
+In 2015, companies began sending New Year’s-themed campaigns during the first week of November.
+While this may seem pretty early, it’s the perfect timing for some industries (think travel, for example).
+How early you should start talking about the New Year depends on your audience and the products or services you’re promoting.

 Email volume increases steadily starting in November, with a giant spike on January 1st (as expected).
 It’s interesting to note that 38% of emails were sent after the holiday itself (January 2nd onwards).